 To avoid instances like these, Chris says that your goals and the goals of the investors should be the same.
-It may create disagreements in the methods used to reach those goals, but it is better to disagree on the ways to reach there than disagree on the goals.
+It’s true that there may still be disagreements in the methods used to reach those goals.
+Nevertheless, it is better to disagree on the ways to reach there than to disagree on the goals.

-Lifestyle businesses, as Chris advises, usually have poor luck when it comes to angel investors.
+Lifestyle businesses, as Chris advises, usually have bad luck with angel investors.
 These businesses are usually not easily scalable.
 They rely on particular demographics and a set of people.
-For instance, fitness centres or gyms, are not very scalable as say, an app or SaaS product.
-They are not very attractive to angel investors because it is hard to predict what the exit would be if you opened many of them in several locations.
-Such founders should stick by their goal, and expand organically if investments are not forthcoming.
-Mostly, these businesses make more than enough to run themselves and keep a profit even though they are not scalable as web applications or software.
+For instance, fitness centers or gyms are not very scalable as say, an app or SaaS product.
+They are not very attractive to angel investors because it is hard to predict what the exit would be if you opened many in several locations.
+Such founders should stick to their goal, and expand organically if investments are not forthcoming.
+While they are not as scalable as web applications or software, these businesses usually make more than enough to run themselves and earn a profit.

 Chris hates distractions.
 When he is working, he has earphones on most of the time even when there is no music playing because it prevents people from distracting him incessantly.
-Additionally, his desk is always clean of papers, printers, devices or anything at all except his laptop.
+Additionally, his desk is always clear of papers, printers, devices, or anything at all except his laptop.

-The point is to ensure that you are giving your focus where it needs to be.
-Incoming calls, emails, or notifications can be gotten back to later after you are done with your work for the day, or after the 3 hours, you needed to get something done.
+The point is to ensure that you are putting your focus where it needs to be.
+You can get back to incoming calls, emails, or notifications later- after you are done with your work for the day, or after the 3 hours you needed to get something done.

-We live in a world full of distractions today than ever before.
-While previously you would need to wait for a particular time to get your letters, or maybe have the fax machine distracting you every once in a while, today, computers, emails, social media, mobile apps, and portable devices have become the nemesis of the office environment.
+We live in a world that is more full of distractions today than ever before.
+Previously, you would need to wait for a particular time to get your letters, or maybe have the fax machine distracting you every once in a while.
+Today, computers, emails, social media, mobile apps, and portable devices have become the nemesis of the office environment.

 Build a product with heart

 We are all looking to build successful businesses.
-Anyone in the world wants to have a business that is bringing in money and making them rich.
+Anyone in the world would want to have a business that brings in money and makes them rich.

 When Sacca started investing, sometimes he would put his money into such businesses.
 While they turned out to make profits and returns on the investment most of the time, they were not very satisfying.
-They sent Chris to look for companies that are building products with strong problem-solving drives.
-He began to look for products that are making a difference in how people’s lives are lived.
+As a result, he went looking for companies that were building products with strong problem-solving drives.
+He began to look for products that were making a difference in how people live their lives.

 That is how he got to invest in Uber, Instagram, Twitter, Twilio, and Kickstarter.
 All these products have become pioneers in their fields.
 All of them have changed how people run their lives.

 Build a product to make a difference in the world; not just for the sake of profits.
-Build a business that has a soul and deep-seated beliefs, goals, and meanings.
+Build a business that has a soul and deep-seated beliefs and goals.

 Face bad times with relaxation

 Startups have the roughest of days.
 Chris Sacca knows this too well.
 He has invested in a few failed startups especially when he was new in the business.
-He felt really bad when they failed, but the startup founders felt worse.
+He felt really bad when they failed.
+Needless to say, the startup founders felt even worse.

-Knowing this, he advises founders and entrepreneurs to always remember that even on the toughest of days, at the end of the day-night will come and they will be in the comfort of their beds.
-That might not sound very soothing, but to most people, it is.
+Knowing this, he advises founders and entrepreneurs to always remember that even on the toughest of days, at the end of the day will come and they will be in the comfort of their beds.
+That might not sound very soothing, but it should be.
 After all, there is no person who doesn’t look forward to a night in their bed after a rough day.

-It is all to say that no days are entirely rough, even bad endings or exits in businesses are not the end of everything.
+This is all to say that no days are entirely rough.
+Even bad endings or exits in businesses are not the end of everything.
 Something bright shines from somewhere even though it might just be your bed.

 If you are not all in, you are out

 At some points in his investing, he has actually shown up for work in the startups he has invested in a couple of hundred times.
-For him, even with his already busy schedule.
-He finds a lot of time to commit and dedicate to a venture he is part of.
+Even with his already busy schedule, he finds plenty of time to commit and dedicate to the ventures he is part of.

-Entrepreneurs have to know that as per Chris, either you are all in, or you are out.
-There is no balance, no two ways, no one foot in one foot out, no part-time commitments; full-time dedication is what a company requires for it to be successful.
+According to Chris, either you are all in or you are out.
+There is no balance, no two ways, no one foot in one foot out, and no part-time commitments.
+Full-time dedication is what a company requires for it to be successful.
 Startups sometimes even need more than that.

-Commit fully to your idea and make the company happen.
-Talking of ideas, he has something to say about that.
+Commit to your idea if you want to turn it into a reality.
+Speaking of ideas, he also has something to say about that.